-The report also fails to communicate the fact that ischemic and hemorrhagic stroke do not share the same risk factors.
+The report also failed to communicate the fact that ischemic and hemorrhagic stroke do not share the same risk factors.
 Although high blood pressure is the foremost risk factor for both ischemic and hemorrhagic strokes, other common risk factors for ischemic stroke are not risk factors for hemorrhagic stroke – especially high LDL cholesterol.
 In fact, studies have found that low saturated fat and animal protein intake and low serum cholesterol, which would reduce risk of heart attacks and ischemic stroke, are associated with increased risk for hemorrhagic stroke.
 Although the report mentioned that statin use may increase the risk of hemorrhagic stroke, it failed to explain that low cholesterol does not protect against hemorrhagic stroke, and may increase one’s risk of hemmorhagic stroke, especially in the presence of high blood pressure.

 For prevention of hemorrhagic stroke, keeping blood pressure in a safe range is of paramount importance.
 This is especially important for those who already are eating athero-protective diets, rich in whole plant foods and minimizing animal products and processed foods to reduce risk of heart disease, ischemic stroke and cancer.
 A health-promoting diet, salt restriction, and exercise – not anti-coagulant medications – should be emphasized, as lifestyle strategies to maintain favorable blood pressure reduce the risk of hemorrhagic stroke.